BayardRock/Matlab-Type-Provider/README.md

 ### Known Problems / Future Work

+* Mex Files (and the functions inside) are not yet accessible.
 * The current communication interface is COM, and I expect this puts a limit on the size of things.
 I hope to be moving to the dll interface once I get things going a bit more.
 In the long run I'd very much like to be able to support MacOS and Linux.
 * Currently any call to a Matlab function will return all of its result values, even the optional ones.
 I'm currently exploring several approaches to resolving this.
 * Toolbox naming is a bit wonky, but allows for easy exploration.